 Prime Risk Events (UTC time)

-UK retail sales (August), 9.30am: The YoY figure is forecast to accelerate to 4.8% from 3.4%, while the MoM figure is expected to be 0.3%, compared to 0.5% last month.
-Market to watch: GBP/USD, EUR/GBP
+UK retail sales (September), 9.30am: YoY growth is expected to accelerate to 4.01%, but the MoM figure is going to be less cheery, dropping to -0.14%.
+Markets to watch: GBP/USD EUR/GBP

 US initial jobless claims, 1.30pm: These hit their lowest level since 2000 last week, providing a much-needed bit of good news.
 More of the same will reassure equity markets still further.
 Markets to watch: US indices, dollar crosses

 US manufacturing PMI (October), 2.45pm, leading indicators (September), 3pm: The first reading on this is forecast to drop to 57.07 from September’s 57.5.
 Meanwhile leading indicators (which are designed to indicate potential developments in future economic data) are expected to show growth of 0.7% from August’s 0.2%.
 Markets to watch: US indices, dollar crosses

 Eurozone consumer confidence (October, first reading), 3pm: As befits the dire situation in the currency union, the reading is expected to slump to -12.11 from -11.4 in September, a development that should continue to worry both politicians and central bankers.
 Markets to watch: EStoxx 50 EUR/USD EUR/GBP

 |UK GDP (Q3, first reading), 9.30am: The first estimate is forecast to show QoQ growth slowing to 0.83% from 0.9%, while the YoY rate moves up to 3.85% from 3.2%, which might prove to be modestly bullish for GBP/USD.
 Markets to watch: GBP/USD EUR/GBP|